pbayer/DiscreteEventsCompanion.jl/docs/src/approach.md

 # Approaches to modeling and simulation

-`Simulate.jl` supports different approaches to modeling and simulation of *discrete event systems (DES)*.
+`DiscreteEvents.jl` supports different approaches to modeling and simulation of *discrete event systems (DES)*.
 It provides three major schemes: 1) an event-scheduling scheme, 2) a process-oriented scheme and 3) continuous sampling.
 With them different modeling strategies can be applied.

 A problem can be expressed differently through various modeling approaches.
 A simple problem can illustrate this :